Have you ever thought about becoming a maths tutor, teaching the guitar, or offering a language course?

 Online tutoring is just as effective as in-home tutoring or small group sessions – it just demands a different setup.
 As always, the productivity of a lesson, whether online or in person, depends on the student’s level of motivation and the teacher’s capabilities.

-However, we advise that you invest in high-quality webcam equipment to ensure that your online sessions are of a high enough quality that they are without interruption or misunderstanding.
-This way, they can be as effective as they would be in person.
+However, we advise that you invest in high-quality webcam equipment to ensure that your online sessions are of a high enough quality that they are without interruption or misunderstanding caused by technical difficulties.
+Taking the time to make sure that the lesson takes place without a hitch will ensure that your teaching is as effective as it would be in person.

-You can even find new advantages to modernising your teaching methods: use screen sharing, Google Drive, and applications like Whatsapp to make sure that your pupils get the most out of your hourly sessions.
+You can even find new advantages to modernising your teaching methods: use screen sharing, Google Drive, and applications like Whatsapp to make sure that you and your pupils are communicating effectively and help them get the most out of your hourly sessions.

 And guess what?
 You won’t even be out of pocket!
-Average rates for online lessons are the same as those for lessons delivered in person.
+Average rates for online lessons are the same as those for lessons delivered in person – and you don’t have travel costs to worry about, so in many ways, delivering your lessons online is more cost-effective for tutors.

 The most obvious place to help your student develop academically is in their own home.

-It’s often easier to teach a pupil who is in a familiar space and therefore more relaxed, however sometimes the family environment is not ideal for studying.
+It’s often easier to teach a pupil who is in a familiar space and therefore more relaxed, however, sometimes the family environment is not ideal for studying, especially if your student has siblings!

 You should use your imagination and find new and interesting places that have the right atmosphere to be a good learning environment.
-From kindergarten children to A level to college level, changing the place of study can have positive effects: it adds an element of fun, stimulates the curiosity of the student and will do wonders for their confidence by teaching them to adapt to different environments!
+From kindergarten children to A level and beyond, changing the place of study can have positive effects: it adds an element of fun, stimulates the curiosity of the student and will do wonders for their confidence by teaching them to adapt to different environments!

 There are no limits to teaching – so get creative and find out what works best for you and your pupils!